Migration Guides

 PRs:#16219

-Previously EntityWorldMut triggered command queue flushes in unpredictable places, which could interfere with hooks and observers.
-Now the command queue is flushed always immediately after any call in EntityWorldMut that spawns or despawns an entity, or adds, removes or replaces a component.
-This means hooks and observers will run their commands in the correct order.
+Previously, EntityWorldMut triggered command queue flushes in unpredictable places, which could interfere with hooks and observers.
+Now the command queue is always flushed immediately after EntityWorldMut spawns or despawns an entity, or adds, removes, or replaces a component.

 Areas:ECS.